 How do I know if stress is triggering my asthma symptoms?

-It's usually not that difficult to recognise the things that are making us stressed.
-But sometimes we don’t make the connection between stressful events and our asthma symptoms.
+The second is understanding that stress levels can make your asthma worse – sometimes we don’t make the connection between stressful events and our asthma symptoms.

-A written asthma action plan helps you keep an eye on worsening symptoms and know what to do if you notice any.
+A written asthma action plan helps you keep an eye on symptoms getting worse and reminds you what to do if you notice any.

 When is stress most likely to trigger asthma?